Silk and paper with silk embroidery

 The Worcester R. Warner Collection 1918.550

-This wedding gown is exquisitely embroidered with various symbols of happiness in colorful silk threads.
+This bride's robe is exquisitely embroidered with various symbols of happiness in colorful silk threads.
 Butterflies stand for marital happiness; the phoenix, numerous offspring; and lotus flowers and white cranes, longevity.
 Yet, the bridal gown does not attest to the life of luxury.
-To the contrary, many traces of repairs, trimmings, and patchwork reflect Joseon-period women’s commitment to value aesthetics of frugality and modesty.
+To the contrary, many traces of repairs, trimmings, and patchwork reflect women’s commitment to value aesthetics of frugality and modesty in the Joseon period.

 Substantial repairs and patching reveal that this gown served as an important communal resource to be shared and passed down through several generations.
-Only its collar and sleeves, which are made of thick paper, are replaced with new ones, while the robe was reused for decades.
+Its collar and sleeves are covered in thick white paper; this paper is replaced with new paper for each bride, while the robe itself was reused for decades.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.